DOE-NCI-MOSSAIC/FrESCO/README.md

 For further PyTorch instructions or more details for pytorch, head over to the [PyTorch docs](https://pytorch.org/docs/stable/index.html).

+### Notebooks and Examples

+We have supplied example notebooks for each of the sample datasets contained in this repository showing model training on each dataset.
+We have also supplied `model_args` files for each of the datasets contained within the repo to speedup the time to ge up and running with the codebase.

 ### Data Preparation
 We have supplied three different datasets as examples, each must be unzipped before any model training via the `tar -xf dataset.tar.gz` command from the `data` directory.